Djokovic lands in Serbia as questions arise over French Open

 But his troubles may not be over yet: He could be barred from the French Open this year, under a new law intended to exclude the unvaccinated from stadiums and other public places.
 Much could change between now and the start of the Grand Slam tournament in late May, but that raised the specter that the recent saga in Australia would be not just a blip but an ongoing challenge for the athlete, who is increasingly being held up as a hero by the anti-vaccine movement.

+”To do your job, to come for pleasure or leisure, to practice a sport, it will be necessary to present a vaccine.
+This will be valid for people who live in France but also for foreigners who come to our country for vacation or for a major sports competition,” Sports Minister Roxana Maracineanu told BFM television on Monday.

-But some details of the law are still being hashed out — including how it will deal with people who have recently recovered from COVID-19, as Djokovic has.
+But some details of the law are still being hashed out – including how it will deal with people who have recently recovered from COVID-19, as Djokovic says he has.
 The question is how recent the infection has to be to qualify for an exemption to vaccination rules.
-France’s sports ministry said Monday once the law is in place, there will be no exceptions until further notice.

 Djokovic is also the defending champion at Wimbledon, which begins in late June.
 But so far, England has allowed exemptions from various coronavirus regulations for visiting athletes, if they remain at their accommodation when not competing or training.
 The U.S. Tennis Association, which runs the U.S. Open, has said it will follow government rules on vaccination status.